 about

 Pianist, singer, songwriter and composer Adrianne Duncan has been making music since the age of six.
-The daughter of renowned classical guitarist and Clark Atlanta University professor Charles Duncan (author of The Art of Classical Guitar Playing), she honed her classical piano skills through private study, master classes with such luminaries as Murray Perahia, Leon Fleisher, Emanuel Ax and Ruth Laredo, and summers spent at such institutions as Tanglewood and Brevard Music Centers.
-A Georgia native, she was the pianist for the Atlanta Symphony Youth Orchestra for four years under the baton of Maestro Jere Flint, winning their concerto competition to perform Schumann’s Concerto in A minor, Op.
+The daughter of renowned classical guitarist and Clark Atlanta University professor Charles Duncan (author of The Art of Classical Guitar Playing and A Modern Approach to Classical Guitar), she honed her classical piano skills through private study, master classes with such luminaries as Murray Perahia, Leon Fleisher, Emanuel Ax and Ruth Laredo, and summers spent at Tanglewood and Brevard Music Centers.
+A Georgia native, she toured throughout the Southeast with her father and was the pianist for the Atlanta Symphony Youth Orchestra for four years under the baton of Maestro Jere Flint, winning their concerto competition to perform Schumann’s Concerto in A minor, Op.
 54 in Atlanta Symphony Hall.
+She attended Northwestern University on a music scholarship, studying with piano department chair David Kaiserman, and is the winner of numerous piano competitions and awards.